The Conference Board and PwC Measure of CEO Confidence™

 THESE DATA ARE FOR ANALYSIS PURPOSES ONLY.
 NOT FOR REDISTRIBUTION, PUBLISHING, DATABASING, OR PUBLIC POSTING WITHOUT EXPRESS WRITTEN PERMISSION.

-The Conference Board and PwC Measure of CEO Confidence™ declined again in the third quarter of 2014.
-The Measure now reads 59, down from 62 last quarter (a reading of more than 50 points reflects more positive than negative responses).
+The Conference Board and PwC Measure of CEO Confidence™, which had improved slightly in the fourth quarter of 2014, declined in the first quarter of 2015.
+The Measure now reads 57, down from 60 in the fourth quarter (a reading of more than 50 points reflects more positive than negative responses).

-CEOs’ assessment of current economic conditions, however, was more positive.
-Now, approximately 52 percent claim conditions are better compared to six months ago, up from 46 percent in the second quarter of 2014.
-Conversely, business leaders’ appraisal of conditions in their own industries declined, with just 41 percent saying conditions in their own industries have improved, compared with 48 percent last quarter.
+CEOs’ appraisal of current economic conditions was more positive than last quarter.
+Approximately 55 percent claim conditions were better compared to six months ago, up from 52 percent in the fourth quarter of 2014.
+However, business leaders’ assessment of conditions in their own industries declined.
+Now, just 35 percent say conditions in their own industries have improved, compared with 43 percent last quarter.

-CEOs’ expectations regarding the short-term outlook were less optimistic.
-Slightly more than 44 percent of business leaders anticipate economic conditions will improve over the next six months, down from 53 percent last quarter.
-However, nearly 51 percent expect conditions to remain the same.
-Expectations for their own industries are also more subdued, with 34 percent anticipating an improvement, down from 46 percent in the second quarter.
-About 51 percent expect no change in conditions.
+CEOs were more pessimistic regarding the short-term outlook.
+About 38 percent of business leaders anticipate economic conditions will improve over the next six months, down from 49 percent last quarter.
+Expectations for their own industries, however, were down moderately, with 34 percent of CEOs anticipating an improvement, compared to 36 percent in the fourth quarter of last year.

 The Conference Board